-- Appeals
+Appeals

-- Complaints
+Complaints

 Legal base

 Our legal authority for this scheme is in two parts.

-- firstly, European Parliament and the Council Regulation 1307/2013 that deals with the basic rules of the scheme - secondly, European Parliament and Council Regulation 1306/2013 that deals with requirements that are more general.
-Both regulations are supplemented with other regulations Copies of all these are available on the European Union website .
+- firstly, European Parliament and the Council Regulation 1307/2013 that deals with the basic rules of the scheme

+- secondly, European Parliament and Council Regulation 1306/2013 that deals with requirements that are more general.
+Both regulations are supplemented with other regulations

+Copies of all these are available on the European Union website .
 If you would like to know the full range of regulations, speak to your local area office.

+Contact us

-Contact us We aim to provide as much guidance as possible on the scheme.
+We aim to provide as much guidance as possible on the scheme.
 But these notes do not provide a full statement of the law, something which only the European Court of Justice can give.

 If you have any legal questions, you should get appropriate legal advice from a solicitor.

+Recent changes

+Section Change

+Introduction Updated SAMU contact details

+Payments Payment rates for 2017 added

+Previous versions

+Previous versions of this page

+Download guidance

-Recent changes Section Change Claim period Deadline extended until November 2017 Previous versions Previous versions of this page Download guidance Click 'Download this page' to create a printer-friendly version of this guidance that you can save or print out.
+Click 'Download this page' to create a printer-friendly version of this guidance that you can save or print out.